 This three-day training from October 24-26, 2017 will provide good food entrepreneurs in Flint the knowledge and resources needed to grow.
 Get a glimpse of what this training can do:

-What can you expect from the Boot Camp?
+What can participants expect from the Boot Camp?
 Learn from Boot Camp participants in Battle Creek!

-With experienced facilitators and food industry mentors on-hand, you will get essential business skill building, one-on-one coaching, and peer networking.
+With experienced facilitators and food industry mentors on-hand, participants will get essential business skill building, one-on-one coaching, and peer networking.
 Topics include: